-DOWN AND BACK
+DOWN AND BACK (Timed Event) Open/Amateur/Novice/Youth/Prime (not offered to 3-5)

-(Timed Event) Open/Amateur/Novice Amateur/Youth

 See course diagram below.
 The distance between the start line to the marker (which should be a barrel) is 100 ft.
 The rider crosses the start line between two markers, rides around the marker/barrel either direction and passes thru the markers at the finish line.
 An electronic timer or two (2) stop watches shall be used, with the time indicated by the electronic timer or the average time of the two watches used by the official timers to be the official time.
 Knocking over the marker/barrel will result in a DQ.
-The exhibitor may touch the marker/barrel with their hands but will incur a 5 second penalty.
 An exhibitor will be disqualified for violating general rules and for not crossing the finish line between markers.
 In the event of a tie, the horse declared the winner in the run-off must rerun the pattern within two (2) seconds of the original time or the runoff must be held again.

-STAKE RACE (Timed Event) Open/Amateur/Novice Amateur/Youth
+STAKE RACE (Timed Event) Open/Amateur/Novice/Youth/Prime (not offered to 3-5)